nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * **1a.** App-Ointment detects an invalid command from the user.
     * **1a1.** App-Ointment prompts user that the command is not recognised.<br>
     * **1a2.** App-Ointment executes the `help` command.<br>
+    Steps 1a1 to 1a2 are repeated until command entered is recognised.
     Use case ends.